Skip to main content

 • Information about the CDI complaint process and the appraisal process if applicable

-This requirement addresses the common insurer practice of issuing vague denial letters that cite general policy language without explaining how that language applies to the specific claim.
-Under AB 1642, the insurer must show its work.
+These requirements address the common insurer practice of issuing vague denial letters that cite general policy language without explaining how that language applies to the specific claim.
+10 CCR § 2695.7(b)(1) requires the insurer to identify “all bases” for the denial in writing — the insurer must show its work.

 Claims Handling Personnel Requirements

-AB 1642 also addressed the staffing crisis that has plagued catastrophe claims handling.
+SB 240 (2019) added Cal.
+Ins.
+Code § 14047 to address the staffing problem in catastrophe claims handling.
 Following major disasters, insurers often reassign adjusters, merge claim files, or otherwise disrupt the continuity of claims handling in ways that delay resolution.
-The legislation requires insurers to maintain adequate staffing levels for catastrophe claims handling and to provide policyholders with updated contact information when adjusters are reassigned.
+Section 14047 requires the insurer to provide a written status report when a third or later adjuster is assigned to a residential disaster claim within six months, naming the new adjuster and summarizing the status of the file.
 For more on adjuster reassignment issues, see adjuster changes mid-claim.

 The Complete Timeline: A Reference Chart